Why Study Psychology at E-town?

 Small Class Sizes

-Faculty members are able to devote individual attention to you.
-And, smaller classes give you the chance to become an active participant in the classroom and get to know -- and gain support -- from your classmates.
+Faculty members are able to devote individual attention to students.
+Our small class sizes give students the chance to become actively engaged in the classroom and get to know – and gain support from -- their classmates.
+The size of our classes enable faculty to provide learning experiences that help students to develop their writing, speaking, and thinking skills.

-Our faculty have not only made teaching their top priority, but they are also active scholars.
-All of our full-time faculty members have doctorates and they have presented and published their work in national and international forums.
-The expertise of our faculty lies in many areas: social cognition; science-religion dialogue; gender development; emerging adulthood; spatial cognition; cognitive psychology, including intuition in decision-making, implicit cognition and creativity; popularization of psychology; and visual perception, including mental imagery, attention and unconscious processes.
+Our faculty members have made teaching their top priority, and they are also active scholars.
+All of our full-time faculty members have doctorates and have presented and published their work in national and international forums.

 Present and Publish

-Since so much emphasis is placed on scientific research within our psychology department, our students have been able to present their research at regional and national meeting on an annual basis.
-In the past, our students have won national awards for their research and even published their work in professional journals.
+Every year our students present their research at national professional meetings (e.g., Association for Psychological Science).
+Our students have won national awards for their research and have published their work in professional journals.